Sharing Our Past to Enrich the Future

 Distinguished Judges Answer Call

-The Bridges Photo Call jurors were world-renowned contributor to National Geographic Magazine and NEBRASKAland Magazine Joel Sartore; University of Nebraska-Lincoln Professor Emeritus George Tuck; and regular contributors to Nebraska Life Magazine, Bobbi and Steve Olson.
+The jurors for the Bridges Photo Call included world-renowned contributor to National Geographic Magazine and NEBRASKAland Magazine Joel Sartore; University of Nebraska-Lincoln Professor Emeritus George Tuck; and regular contributors to Nebraska Life Magazine, Bobbi and Steve Olson.

 Judging Criteria | See PPA 12 Elements of a Good Photo

 The jurors evaluated the entries based upon:

 - The extent to which the submission conveys a connection between the past and the present (20%)